 Kerry Yerico is a Senior Program Manager at the National Policing Institute.
-She currently manages the training and technical assistance for the Local Law Enforcement Crime Gun Intelligence Center Integration (CGIC) Initiative, administered by the Bureau of Justice Assistance (BJA) in partnership with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
-Kerry has over fifteen years of public safety and analytical experience working in three metropolitan jurisdictions before beginning her work with the National Policing Institute in 2018.
+She currently manages the training and technical assistance for the Local Law Enforcement Crime Gun Intelligence Center (CGIC) Integration Initiative, administered by the Bureau of Justice Assistance (BJA) in partnership with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+She also works on BJA’s Rural Violent Crime Reduction Initiative (RVCRI) delivering training and technical assistance to rural agencies seeking to strategically implement violent crime reduction approaches in their jurisdictions.
+Kerry also supports agencies in their efforts to expand their data analysis capacity and building digital trust components.
+Kerry has over seventeen years of public safety and analytical experience working in three metropolitan jurisdictions before beginning her work with the National Policing Institute in 2018.

 Areas of Focus

 - Utilization of data-driven approaches to decrease violent crime